 Atarax Side Effects

-Note: This page contains information about the side effects of hydroxyzine.
-Some of the dosage forms included on this document may not apply to the brand name Atarax.
+Note: This document contains side effect information about hydroxyzine.
+Some of the dosage forms listed on this page may not apply to the brand name Atarax.

 For the Consumer

 Applies to hydroxyzine: intramuscular solution

 Along with its needed effects, hydroxyzine (the active ingredient contained in Atarax) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.